antfu/antfu.me/pages/posts/ai-qrcode-101.md

 When you find a generated image is hard to scan, you can try to send the image to `img2img`, enable ControlNet with your original QR Code input and:

 - Decrease the **Denoising strength** to retain more of the original image.
-- Increase the ControlNet guidance scale value for better readability.
-A typical workflow for "saving" a code would be: Max out the guidance scale and minimize the denoising strength, then bump the strength until the code scans.
+- Increase the **Control weight** for better readability.
+- A typical workflow for "saving" a code would be: Max out the guidance scale and minimize the denoising strength, then bump the strength until the code scans.

 This tells the model to re-enhance the image by making dark areas darker and light areas lighter under the guidance of ControlNet.